How to Become a Fish and Game Warden

 You’ll also need to use basic math in your daily work.

-When you’re a fish and game warden, you’ll use the communication skills that you learn in high school in order to interact with the public in an effective manner.
+When you’re a fish and game warden, you’ll use the communication skills that you learn in high school to interact with the public effectively.

 That’s why all states require a high school education at a minimum in order to become a fish and game warden.